 John is admitted to practice in both Texas and Wisconsin.
 In Texas, he practices in front of all Texas State Courts, the Southern District Federal Court of Texas and the Eastern District Federal Court of Texas.
-In Wisconsin, he can appear before the Supreme Court of Wisconsin, the Wisconsin Court of Appeals, all Wisconsin Circuit Courts and the Eastern and Western District Federal Courts.
+In Wisconsin, he is licensed to appear before the Supreme Court of Wisconsin, the Wisconsin Court of Appeals, all Wisconsin Circuit Courts and the Eastern and Western District Federal Courts.
 He is also licensed to appear before the 7th Circuit Court of Appeals.

-In the legal industry, John is an active member of the Defense Research Institute and the Texas Association of Defense Counsel, and the American Bar Association Section of Labor and Employment Law Occupational Safety and Health Committee.
+In the legal industry, John is an active member of the Defense Research Institute, the Texas Association of Defense Counsel, and the American Bar Association Section of Labor and Employment Law Occupational Safety and Health Committee.

 Top Lawyers in Labor and Employment Law, H Texas Magazine, 2013, 2014